bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/Paper (IEEE Globecom 2025).md

   - Provide a brief summary of the 4-step RACH (Msg1 → Msg2 → Msg3 → Msg4) and 2-step RACH.
   - Explain how our attack specifically targets the Msg1 transmission step.
 - Gap Analysis & Motivation for Our Work
-  - Prior studies focus on ML-based detection but lack predictive mathematical models.
+  - Prior studies focus on attack detection but lack predictive mathematical models.
   - No prior work validates theoretical models using real-world 5G testbed experiments.
   - Our work fills this gap by providing an analytical and experimental approach.